nikit-cpp/wildflyPlugin/readme.md

 * `gradle deployDeployments` makes all of `makeDeployments` and copies jars from `C:\Path\To\Project\build\dependency-workspace` to `wildflyHome/standalone/deployments/`.
 This task will be rewrited with jboss-cli because WildFly's scanner doesn't considers deploy order (by file attribute `create time`) and sometimes deploy failed.
+*Workadrond:*
+You have to restart server that deployments correctly loaded.